 Hence the reason I fell back on GnomeMeeting.

-Times have changed soooo quickly… I remember writing tons of letters via snail mail… people didn’t know how to write an email, and when I would give out my email address, I wouldn’t say karl “underscore” herrick “at” yahoo “dot” com, I would say karl “underscore, not a dash, but shift-minus-sign” herrick “at, that would be shift-2 on most keyboards” and then “period-C-O-M”.
+Times have changed soooo quickly… I remember writing tons of letters via snail mail… people didn’t know how to write an email, and when I would give out my email address, I wouldn’t say karl “underscore” herrick “at” website “dot” com, I would say karl “underscore, not a dash, but shift-minus-sign” herrick “at, that would be shift-2 on most keyboards” and then “period-C-O-M”.
 But now-a-days everyone knows what a dot-com is, and where the @ sign is on the keyboard.
 I suppose we have progressed.
-Some cities, like Half.com have changed their legal names to capitalize on this Internet business… well, I guess you can’t type in just Half.com, or else your reach eBay stuff… though if you type in
+Some cities, like Half.com have changed their legal names to capitalize on this Internet business.
+I guess you can’t just type in Half.com, or else you reach eBay stuff… try

-http://town.half.ebay.com you’ll reach it just fine.
-So where do we go from here… We drive to Iowa and Indiana to see people face to face, and go home and e-mail until we drive long distances again. 🙂
+http://town.half.ebay.com and you’ll reach it just fine.
+So where do we go from here?
+We drive to Iowa and Indiana to see people face to face, and go home and e-mail until we drive long distances again. 🙂

 Denise just IM’ed a bit ago and said the Knoppix download is at 80%… I hope it’s done soon… We gave it a little extra time by not leaving this afternoon at 5pm.
 Well, we aren’t staying home another night for that reason alone… I guess driving all night long isn’t a big deal to me, but I didn’t want to possibly break down on the side of the road at 2am in the morning.